What do Public Officers have to file?

-Every constitutional officer; elected state official, including the General Assembly; elected or appointed executive head of state department or agency; elected county official, every elected county or area school superintendent, and every elected member of a county or area board of education; and elected municipal office holder must electronically file a Personal Financial Disclosure Statement (PFDS) with the Commission regarding his/her personal financial situation in the previous calendar year.
-In election years, the PFDS must be filed either 7 or 15 days after qualifying as a candidate (depending on the level of public office); in non-election years, the PFDS must be filed between January 1st and July 1st.
+Every constitutional officer; elected state official, including the General Assembly; elected or appointed executive head of state department or agency; elected county official, every elected county or area school superintendent, and every elected member of a county or area board of education; and elected municipal office holder must electronically file a Personal Financial Disclosure Statement (PFD) with the Commission regarding his/her personal financial situation in the previous calendar year.
+In election years, the PFD must be filed either 7 or 15 days after qualifying as a candidate (depending on the level of public office); in non-election years, the PFD must be filed between January 1st and July 1st.

-As of 2011, Executive Directors and members of state Boards, Commissions and Authorities are no longer required to file a PFDS.
+As of 2011, Executive Directors and members of state Boards, Commissions, Councils and Authorities are no longer required to file a PFD.
 However, such public officers are required to file an Affidavit of Public Officer, which is an annual affidavit swearing that the director or member did not take any official action from which he or she derived personal gain in the previous calendar year.
 The Affidavit must be filed before January 31 each year that the public officer holds office.
 If a person holds more than one board membership, he/she must list all of his/her board memberships on the Affidavit.
 A filer does not have to file multiple affidavits but may list all board memberships on one affidavit (but does not have to file multiple affidavits).